 From her professional background, Verena cites an example use case from the field of cold chain monitoring to help understand the topic.
 Not all players in this supply chain have any interest at all in transparency of their performance.
 Consequently, exceeding the temperature of a critical good during transport leads to a liability issue with corresponding consequences.

 Verena then brings another exciting use case for monitoring avocado shipments to Europe.
 Here, the transporters are often robbed and the corresponding insurance losses occur.
 Technologies like blockchain can help promote transparency of such incidents here.
-When implementing such solutions, however, care should be taken to ensure that they involve established transport chains with steady players.
+When implementing such solutions, however, care should be taken to ensure that these are established transport chains with permanent players.
 Verena also notes that not every company is directly interested in sharing the data with the insurer either.
 Damage issues and use cases with a win-win situation should be the focus here.

-To round off the topic of damage patterns, we also talk about natural hazards and fire risks in the course.
+To round off the topic of damage patterns, we also talk about natural hazards and fire risks.
 There are established early warning systems for natural hazards, for use cases such as backwater, flood or dedicated water damage.
 Verena notes that fire causes can vary widely.
-Electrical causes by humans, dusty environments, short circuits or faulty components in the machine itself, for example, can lead to fire.
+Electrical causes due to people, dusty environments, short circuits or faulty components in the machine itself can lead to fire, for example.
 Stronger networking of protection systems can save documentation efforts and time through walk-throughs for audits.

 Read expert article on “Natural hazards” now